andras-simonyi/citeproc-el/README.md

 [CSL-JSON](https://github.com/citation-style-language/schema/blob/master/csl-data.json)
-data format, `citeproc-el` has rudimentary support for reading bibliographic data from BibTeX bibliographies and can produce output in several formats including HTML and org-mode (see [Supported output formats](#supported-output-formats) for the full list).
+data format, `citeproc-el` has rudimentary support for reading bibliographic data from BibTeX bibliographies and can produce output in several formats including HTML and org-mode markup (see [Supported output formats](#supported-output-formats) for the full list).

 ## Requirements